 Unmasking Ponzi Schemes in the Philippines: Aiding an Ongoing Battle

-Ponzi schemes are deceptive investment scams that promise high returns with little risk, but in reality, they rely on new investors' money to pay off earlier backers.
+Ponzi schemes are investment scams that lure victims with promises of high returns with little risk.
+These schemes often target individuals unfamiliar with the complexities of legitimate investments.
 In this blog, we will discuss the basics of Ponzi schemes, the biggest scams in Philippine history, the emergence of new schemes in 2023, and the legal and regulatory measures in place to combat these fraudulent activities.
-Join us as we uncover the tactics used by scammers, the consequences for unsuspecting investors, and the ongoing efforts to protect the public from financial fraud.

 Basics of Ponzi Scheme